SolidiFiNexus/xrp-meets-web3/readme.md

 How great would it be if any mobile application would have access to such dApps?
 Could there be something as simple as connecting your non-custodial mobile wallet to any dApp with a press on a button?

 Absolutely :) With XRP-meets-web3 we would like to make this happen.
-What is a standard in the EVM-world has yet to be created for the XRPL.
+What has become a standard in the EVM-world has yet to be created for the XRPL.
 With this project we would like to offer developers a simple tool that they can integrate within their online dApps so that mobile applications can interact with these projects in a safe and secure manner.